 - To get the broccoli florets to retain their beautiful green color, blanch them first!

-- To lend the chicken stir fry a bit of crunch, top them with some toasted sesame seeds, right before you serve!
+- To give the chicken stir-fry a bit of crunch, top it with some toasted sesame seeds right before you serve!

-- You can also garnish the dish with some chopped green onions or herbs like cilantro or basil if you want to.
+- You can also garnish the dish with chopped green onions or herbs like cilantro or basil.

 Serving Ideas & Suggestions